Create a bespoke document in minutes, or upload and review your own.

 What should be included in an Information Security Policy?

-- Incident Response Protocol: Outline procedures for identifying, reporting, and managing security incidents, including mandatory breach notification requirements.
+- Incident Response: Procedures for identifying, reporting, and managing security breaches

 What's the difference between an Information Security Policy and a Cybersecurity Policy?

-- Regulatory Alignment: Information Security Policy typically aligns with broader privacy and information handling requirements under the Privacy Act 2020, while Cybersecurity Policy focuses on technical compliance with digital security standards and NZISM guidelines.
+- Compliance Focus: Information Security Policy aligns broadly with NZ Privacy Act requirements for all data types, whereas Cybersecurity Policy addresses technical compliance with digital security standards

-- Implementation Focus: Information Security Policy establishes overarching governance frameworks and organizational responsibilities, while Cybersecurity Policy details specific technical controls, system configurations, and digital threat responses.
+- Implementation Level: Information Security Policy sets organization-wide principles and governance, while Cybersecurity Policy details specific technical controls and digital protection measures

-- Risk Management Approach: Information Security Policy addresses comprehensive information risk management across all formats and contexts, while Cybersecurity Policy concentrates on managing digital vulnerabilities and cyber threats.
+- Risk Management: Information Security Policy covers comprehensive information risk management, while Cybersecurity Policy concentrates on digital threat prevention and response

 Download our whitepaper on the future of AI in Legal